top of page

 NOTES:

-Recently I visited Loro Parque, a zoo in Tenerife.
+I visited Loro Parque, a zoo in Tenerife whilst on holiday there.
 There was a large crowd of people gathered around a window, looking at the large mountain gorilla, and he sat looking back at them.
 I wondered what it would be like if we also were an endangered species and were put on display for the animals of our world to look at us.
 What do you think?
 How would you feel?

 Note also that this poem is written in anapaestic metre (heptameter, ie 7 anapaestic feet over 2 lines) (diddy dum diddy dum) - and I've used double rhyming words in the first and third lines at the end of the second anapaestic foot.
 Can you see this?
 Try it yourself, but it is difficult.
 It's not easy to write good poetry you know but reading lots of good poems will help you a lot.
 Josie